 (A) This chapter shall be interpreted to accomplish all of the following:

-(1) Establish a unified system of treatment for mentally ill persons;
+(1) Establish a unified system of treatment for mentally ill persons and persons with addictions;

 (2) Establish a community support system available for every alcohol, drug addiction, and mental health service district;